paul-hammant/tbd/content/monorepos/index.md

 Google has the most famous monorepo and they do the above AND force teams to **share code at source level instead of linking in previously built binaries**.
 Specifically, they have no version numbers for their own dependencies, just an implicit 'HEAD'.
+Indeed, because of lock step upgrades for all, releases from their monorepos mean 'HEAD' **is** their effective version number.
 Third-party libraries (like JUnit) will be checked into the repo with a specific version number (like 4.11), and all teams will use that version if they use it at all.

 The deployment and/or release cadences for each application/service/library/frameworks will probably be different